tgolpa/tgolpa.github.io/README.md

 This is where you can view an example of tgolpa's coding progress thus far.
 Currently tgolpa is practicing web design.

-For an in depth view of tgolpa's resume, work history & professional network; visit: [tgolpa's Linkedin](https://www.linkedin.com/in/tgolpa/?locale=en_US).
+For an in depth view of tgolpa's résumé, work history & professional network; visit: [tgolpa's Linkedin](https://www.linkedin.com/in/tgolpa/?locale=en_US).

 # A Message From tgolpa: